ssciwr/sustainable_development_course/unit1/README.md

 The slides for this session are found [here](./unit1_SSD_SSC.pdf).
 The demonstrations are listed [here](./DEMONSTRATIONS.md) and the necessary commands for the live lession are summarized [here](./STEPS.md).

-# 1. Video: Unit 1, Part 1
+# 1. Unit 1, Part 1
-Please watch the [video](https://youtu.be/-BJgYWMRZf4) for an introduction to git, GitHub and Jupyter notebooks.
+I will give an introduction to git, GitHub and Jupyter notebooks.

 # 2. Play Oh My Git!
 Go to [Oh My Git!](https://ohmygit.org/) and download the game.
 Follow the instructions and have fun with git!